hashicorp/terraform/website/docs/provisioners/local-exec.html.markdown

   appended prior to the command.
 This allows building command lines of the form "/bin/bash", "-c", "echo foo".
 If `interpreter` is unspecified, sensible defaults will be chosen based on the system OS.

+* `when` - (Optional) If provided you can set at which stage the provisioner will run.
+It takes the following stages `create` and `destroy`.
+This is useful when a command needs to be run as a resource is being torn down. `create` is the default.

 ### Interpreter Examples